PeacefullyDisturbed/burin/docs/project.rst

 tracker <https://github.com/PeacefullyDisturbed/burin/issues>`_.

-Any pull requests should adhere to the same general style of the existing code base and pass all current linting rules configured on the project.
+Any pull requests should adhere to the same general style of the existing code base and pass all current linting rules and tests configured on the project.

 -------------
 Documentation